OUR MISSION & HISTORY

 As of 2020, we are excited to offer the New Hampshire Tartan.
 It was originally developed for the 20th anniversary of the NH Highland Games & Festival and now sales of yardage and products though NHSCOT will contribute to our NHSCOT FUND as well as the sustainability of NHSCOT.

-NHSCOT looks forward to what the future holds as the organization continues to grow while building a strong Scottish community in the Northeast to celebrate and preserve our culture.
+NHSCOT looks forward to what the future holds as the organization continues to grow while building a strong Scottish community to celebrate and preserve our culture.